HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 Resolving $\neg p(b)$ leaves all subgoals resolved.
 With all subgoals resolved and refuted, the query is proven `true` by contradiction.

-Let's try an example that involves rules on the knowledge base.
+Let's try an example that involves rules on the knowledge base (example from @blackburn_learn_2006).

 ```prolog
 f(a).